 When you receive a performance alert via email, text message, app notification or your Smartabase inbox, you should review the message to find out whether you need to take any action.

-If the performance alert has been set up as an activated alert, it will be shown when you first select the performance alert management tool on the main interface and in the performance history.
+If the performance alert has been set up as an activated alert, it will be shown when you open the performance alert management tool and in the performance history.
 You can interact with activated alerts by entering a review comment or selecting the tick box to indicate that the alert has been reviewed.
-Select the save button after making any changes.
+Use the save button after making any changes.

-You can delete activated alerts individually using the delete icon next to the alert, or selecting the Delete all option from the Options drop-down menu to delete all activated alerts.
+You can delete activated alerts individually using the delete icon next to the alert or by selecting the Delete all option from the Options drop-down menu, which will clear all activated alerts.

 Managing performance alerts

 Use the Performance alert management tool on Smartabase Online to view which performance alerts you receive, configure new performance alerts and review any activated alerts.

 If you want to view, edit or create new performance alerts and you have activated alerts, select the Setup performance alerts option from the Options drop-down menu.
 If you do not have any activated alerts, click the Setup performance alerts button.

 If you are the owner of the alert, you can edit, delete and duplicate your performance alerts by selecting the relevant button next to the performance alert.
 You can also view or edit it by clicking on the name of the alert.
 If you are not the owner of the alert, the details of any performance alerts that apply to you, including the alert name and criteria, will be shown.